andreescocard/promocoes/README.md

 ## Motivation

-This repository is designed to scrape data from supermarkets in Campos dos Goytacazes and display images with promotions on blocks.
+This repository is designed to scrape data from supermarkets in Campos dos Goytacazes and display images with promotions on a dashboard.
 This will help users to make the best decisions when buying and will make them save money.

 ## Technologies used in this project